-Members of the bar and the public are encouraged to make suggestions or proposals regarding the local rules by sending an email to Utd_public_comments@utd.uscourts.gov.
+Members of the bar and the public are encouraged to make suggestions or proposals regarding the local rules by sending an email to Utd\public\comments@utd.uscourts.gov.
 The deadline for submitting suggestions or proposals to be considered during the revision cycle is May 1 each year.
 Additionally, the Advisory Committee encourages judges, law clerks, and practitioners to continuously share their experiences using the court's local rules of practice by sending an email to the address listed above.

-DUCivR 1-1 APPLICABILITY, AVAILABILITY, AND EFFECTIVE DATE
+DUCivR 1-1 APPLICABILITY, AVAILABILITY, AND AMENDMENTSEFFECTIVE DATE (a) (a) Applicability.

-(a) Applicability.